The Six Thatchers: Plot

 Mycroft presents doctored footage of Charles Augustus Magnussen ("His Last Vow") being shot, so that it will appear to the public as though Magnussen was shot accidentally by a sniper.
 Sherlock and a committee chaired by Lady Smallwood are attending.
 Sherlock is freed, and resolves to wait for Moriarty's posthumous revenge.

 Mary Watson gives birth to a daughter, who is named Rosamund Mary.
 John befriends a woman he met on a bus.
-It is later suggested they have an affair, but John texts the woman to say that it's over.
+He starts an intense texting relationship with her but eventually puts a stop to it.

 Mycroft and Scotland Yard detectives including Greg Lestrade bring Sherlock various cases, hoping they will reveal Moriarty's scheme.
 One case involves the son of the Conservative cabinet minister Charlie Welsborough.
 The son is found dead in a car crash outside their home, despite having been on a gap year in Tibet.
 Sherlock quickly solves the case, and reveals that the son was hiding in the car, planning to surprise his father, but died from a seizure.
 A week later, a drunk driver crashed into the car.

 Sherlock notes that a bust of Margaret Thatcher at Welsborough's home was missing from its place and finds that it had been stolen and smashed upon the front porch.
 In the following weeks, five other busts made in the series were also smashed.
 In one instance, someone was killed.
 Staking out the location of the last one, Sherlock encounters a culprit.
 They fight, but the culprit escapes.
 In the centre of the last bust is a memory stick labelled A.G.R.A., like the one Mary had given to John.

 Questioned by Sherlock, Mary relates her past as a freelance agent on a team called 'AGRA'.
 Each had a memory stick containing their confidential material, lest anyone be betrayed by another.
 Six years prior, a rescue mission of hostages held at the British embassy in Tbilisi went wrong when the captors were tipped off and killed everyone on the team except Ajay and Mary.
 Sherlock tries to stop Mary from going after Ajay, but Mary drugs him and escapes.